charlyeneh/my-telegram-bot/README.md

 This Bot has five commands

 - [x] /start - It start the bot, and the bot says Welcome.
-- [x] /news- It display article randomly from various new websites.
+- [x] /joke- It display article randomly from various new websites.
-- [x] /motivational - It displays a random motivation quote.
+- [x] /motivate - It displays a random motivation quote.
-- [x] /stop  - It stop the bot and says "Bye! see you again".
+- [x] /stop  - It stop the bot.

 ## The Telegram-news-bot live link